rubensantibanezacosta/Common_ionic_Project/README.md

 - Then execute `npm run w:install` to install packages.

-- Or execute `npm run w_launch` if packages are installed to launch the project.
+- Or execute `npm run w:launch` if packages are installed to launch the project.

 - It takes aproximetly 1 minute.